Crazy8unny/Bandit-Bot/README.md

 =
 Tilde (**~**) is a cool discord bot used for fun and games!

-Features:
+Features [All these features are a work in progress.
+The order they are in the list is the order they will be added (roughly).]:
   -  Noughts and Crosses!
+[Not Done]
-  -  21
+  -  21 [Not Done]
-  -  Currency System
+  -  Currency System [Not Done]

 ![alt text][logo]